 Limits on Foreign Control and Right to Private Ownership and Establishment

-Foreign and domestic private entities can establish and own business enterprises and engage in almost all forms of remunerative activity.
-The number of industrial sectors open to foreign investors is well above the Organization for Economic Cooperation and Development (OECD) average, according to MOTIE.
-However, restrictions on foreign ownership remain for 30 industrial sectors, including three that are closed to foreign investment (see below).
-Under the KORUS FTA, South Korea treats U.S. companies like domestic entities in select sectors, including broadcasting and telecommunications.
-Relevant ministries must approve investments in conditionally or partially restricted sectors.
+Foreign and domestic private entities can establish and own business enterprises and engage in remunerative activity across many sectors of the economy.
+However, under the Foreign Exchange Transaction Act (FETA), restrictions on foreign ownership remain for 30 industrial sectors, including three that are closed to foreign investment (see below).
+Relevant ministries must approve investments in conditionally- or partially-restricted sectors.
 Most applications are processed within five days; cases that require consultation with more than one ministry can take 25 days or longer.
-The ROK’s procurement processes comply with the World Trade Organization (WTO) Government Procurement Agreement, but some implementation problems remain.
+The ROK’s procurement processes comply with the World Trade Organization (WTO) Government Procurement Agreement.

 Nuclear power generation (35111)